kangli-bionic/prep-step-2/part2-hashes/methods.md

 a_hash_is_like_a_dictionary.has_value?("Arthur the Aardvark") #=> false
 ```

-The `keys` method returns an array of all the keys in its hash receiver.
-The
+The `keys` method returns an array of all the keys in its receiver.
+The `values`
-`values` method returns an array of all the values.
-The `length` method returns
+method returns an array of all the values.
+The `length` method returns the
-the number of key-value pairs.
+number of key-value pairs.

 ```ruby
 shorter_example_thankfully = {